jpgmv1998/reproducible_paper_template/randomReferences.md

 [margins](https://cran.r-project.org/web/packages/margins/vignettes/Introduction.html) - margins is an effort to port Stata’s (closed source) margins command to R as an S3 generic method for calculating the marginal effects (or “partial effects”) of covariates included in model objects (like those of classes “lm” and “glm”).

 #### Other Packages

+[DataExplorer](https://boxuancui.github.io/DataExplorer/) - This R package aims to automate most of data handling and visualization, so that users could focus on studying the data and extracting insights during Exploratory Data Analysis (EDA).

 [econocharts](https://github.com/R-CoderDotCom/econocharts/) - Microeconomics/macroeconomics graphs made with ggplot2.
 This package allows creating microeconomics or macroeconomics charts in R with simple functions